htlin222/garden/content/Ddx  causes of myocardial ischemia infarction other than atherosclerotic plaque rupture .md

 ---
 title: Ddx  causes of myocardial ischemia infarction other than atherosclerotic plaque rupture
 ---
-# Ddx  causes of myocardial ischemia infarction other than atherosclerotic plaque rupture
+ses of myocardial ischemia infarction other than atherosclerotic plaque rupture

 * Ischemia w/o plaque rupture (“type 2” MI): ↑ demand (eg, ↑ HR), ↓ supply (eg, HoTN).
 More likely in older, ♀, non-CAD comorbidities (CKD, etc.) (JACC 2021;77:848).
 Distinguishing from ACS is clinical dx; angiography is gold standard.